GustaMagik/RSA_Security_Token/README.md

 ### Please note that if you intend on using this product in an actual use case:

-* There are attack vectors, limitations and improvments mentioned in project\_report.pdf (discussion)
+* There are attack vectors, limitations and improvements mentioned in project\_report.pdf (discussion)

 * The locking functionallity after max tries of PIN is NOT saved after reloading the program (hard reset if programming file is put as a program-on-startup file in FLASH).